The Kraft Center for Community Health at Massachusetts General Hospital (MGH) is focused on leading innovation in community health.

 The Kraft Center for Community Health aims to catalyze innovative solutions to real world community health problems, execute solutions locally, and make them scalable and ready to spread nationally to improve health outcomes for disadvantaged populations throughout the Commonwealth and nationally.

 To fulfill our mission of catalyzing and spreading innovative best practices in community health, we will work through four stages of the cycle of innovation:

 Identifying Community Health Problems: The findings of triennial Community Health Needs Assessments, and the work of Kraft Center alumni and partners will inform our priorities.
 To identify new areas and programs in future years, we will convene Community Health Strategy Forums.

 Catalyze Innovative Solutions: We will also use the forums to bring together a wide-range of leaders from community health, social entrepreneurs, academia, public and private sectors and philanthropy to crowd source ideas and develop solution prototypes.

 Execute Locally: Leveraging the network of community health centers, other health care providers, insurers and other local partners, we will pilot and evaluate the most promising solutions.

 Make Solutions Scalable and Ready to Spread: We will scale the pilots in a range of ways locally and nationally and will identify new partners and potential funders for national spread to achieve this goal.
 Where appropriate, we will develop toolkits to facilitate national expansion.

-In 2017-2019, The Kraft Center intends to focus on three major programmatic areas and additional special initiatives to deliver on our mission:
+Since, The Kraft Center has focused on the following major programmatic areas and additional special initiatives to deliver on our mission:

 - Mobile Health Program Offering Primary Care and Addiction Services